-What is a High Pressure Valve?
+What is a High Pressure Control Valve?

-What is a High Pressure Valve?
+What is a High Pressure Control Valve?

-The design of a high pressure valve allows it to operate at a maximum working pressure of 500 PSI or more without damaging the valve body.
+A High Pressure Control Valve is a valve that can operate in pressures above 500 PSI.
+The design of a High Pressure Control Valve allows it to operate at a maximum working pressure of 500 PSI or more without damaging the valve body.

-How is a High Pressure Valve Powered?
+How is a High Pressure Control Valve Powered?

 One of the first questions to determine when setting up a high pressure valve is what is going to power it?